codelikeachode/python_recipes/README.md

 # python_recipes
-A collection of some recipes that I use often.
+A collection of some recipes.